Wednesday, the House Judiciary Committee held a public hearing Wednesday into the impeachment inquiry of President Donald Trump.

 Monday, Republicans released a report of their own, citing that "evidence presented does not prove any of these Democrat allegations, and none of the Democrats’ witnesses testified to having evidence of bribery, extortion, or any high crime or misdemeanor."

 "The Democrats’ impeachment inquiry is not the organic outgrowth of serious misconduct; it is an orchestrated campaign to upend our political system.
 The Democrats are trying to impeach a duly elected President based on the accusations and assumptions of unelected bureaucrats who disagreed with President Trump’s policy initiatives and processes.
 They are trying to impeach President Trump because some unelected bureaucrats were discomforted by an elected President’s telephone call with Ukrainian President Volodymyr Zelensky," the report from the Republicans says.

 Democrats have been saying that President Trump allegedly abused presidential powers during his interactions with Ukraine -- by using aid to ask President Volodymyr Zelenskiy to investigate not only former Vice President Joe Biden and his son, Hunter, but also investigate meddling in the 2016 election.

 While in London this week for meetings with NATO, Trump called out the Democrats, saying the impeachment push was “unpatriotic."

-“I think it's a bad thing for our country," Trump said this week.
+“I think it's a bad thing for our country," Trump said in various media reports.